janetjoywilson/janetjoywilson.github.io/_posts/2021-09-30-mother-earth.md

 I planted a field of strawberries that I flippantly said was inspired by John Lennon's song [Strawberry Fields Forever](https://youtu.be/HtUH9z_Oey8) as my depaving project was inspired by Joni Mitchell's [Big Yellow Taxi](https://youtu.be/GFB-d-8_bvY).

-I only learned recently the significance of the [strawberry](https://youtu.be/RSi39qSrVYI) from Indigenous elders.
+I only learned recently learned the significance of the [strawberry](https://youtu.be/RSi39qSrVYI) from Indigenous elders.

 The strawberry teaches forgiveness and peace.
 The strawberry is shaped like a heart, and strawberries are known to the Anishinaabe as heart berries.